DMOJ/docs/site.md

 # Installing the DMOJ Site
-This tutorial is based on my experience installing DMOJ Django based site.
-This guide is intended for linux machines.
-Might work on other systems, but I offer no guarantee.
-This tutorial is supposed to work on a Ubuntu machine.
-I will use `<text>` as a command for your preferred text editor.
-This can be vim, nano etc.
+This guide is intended for Linux machines, specifically those running Debian or derivatives (e.g. Ubuntu).
+Your mileage may vary with other distros.

 ## Requirements
 * Python 2